mathworks/toolboxdesign/MEX.md

 end
 ```
-In the buildfile, we create a [`plan`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.plan-class.html) and add a [`MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) to the it.
+In the build file, we create a [`plan`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.plan-class.html) and add a [`MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) to the it.
 The [`matlab.buildtool.tasks.MexTask.forEachFile`](https://www-jobarchive.mathworks.com/Bdoc/latest_pass/matlab/help/matlab/ref/matlab.buildtool.tasks.mextask.foreachfile.html) API, introduced in R2025a, converts every C++ file within the specified folder into MEX functions. [`MexTask.forEachFile`](https://www-jobarchive.mathworks.com/Bdoc/latest_pass/matlab/help/matlab/ref/matlab.buildtool.tasks.mextask.foreachfile.html) takes a [`FileCollection`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.io.filecollection-class.html) as input, which can be created using the [`files`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.plan.files.html) API.

 The buildfile has some advantages,

-1. *Incremental build:* By using `MexTask` instead of the `mex` command, the build process automatically supports incremental build, recompiling only the files that have changed.
+1. *Incremental build:* By using `MexTask` instead of the `mex` command, you automatically get support for incremental build, recompiling only the files that have changed.
-2. *No hardcoding of source files:* Since the buildfile references the folder containing the MEX source files, there is no need to manually specify or update the list of source files.
+2. *No hardcoding of source files:* Since the build file references to the folder containing the MEX source files and not the source files directly, the build file can scale to handle any number of single-source MEX functions, as long as the source files are placed within the cpp/mexfunctions folder.
-3. *Platform independence:* Although MEX functions themselves are platform dependent, the buildfile does not rely on any platform-specific information to compile them, making it possible to use the same buildfile across different platforms.
+3. *Platform independence:* Although MEX functions themselves are platform dependent, the build file does not rely on any platform-specific information to compile them, making it possible to use the same build file across different platforms.

-With this setup, the build file can easily scale to handle any number of single-source MEX functions, as long as the source files are placed within the cpp/mexfunctions folder.
+### Multi platform MED functions build using CI systems

 ## Organizing MEX Source Files
 Organize your MEX source files in language-specific folder at the root level of your project (e.g., `cpp`).
 This structure enhances code organization and simplifies management across multiple programming languages.
 We recommend using the `cpp` folder at the root of the toolbox repo for both C and C++ source code.